IRVLab/direct_stereo_slam/README.md

 - ba_time.txt: runtime of bundle adjustment.

 # Parameters
 The only extra parameter of this work over [DSO](https://github.com/JakobEngel/dso) is the scale_accept_th, which is the threshold to accept a result from scaler optimizer.
-Usually, it is around 10-15.# place_recognition
+Usually, it is around 10-15.

 # Files for place recognition in .ros folder
 - poses_history_file.txt: [incoming_id, pose[t11, t12, ..., t34]]